CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 after the output of the `patronictl ... list` command.

-If you want to activate it, like `Replication_info` is anything different to an empty string, **be sure you also provide** a `-config <config.json>` parameter, pointing to a file where superuser `postgres` connection string is defined.
+If you want to activate it, like `Replication_info` is anything different to an empty string, **be sure you also provide also `-config <config.json>` parameter, pointing to a file where superuser `postgres` connection string is defined**.
 So that in this config file, "Username" should be set to "postgres", and the PG box name and port should be directly set.

 So there's 2 ways to activate this feature described above.